zief0002/epsy1261/docs/index.md

 - [ggthemes](https://cran.r-project.org/web/packages/ggthemes/vignettes/ggthemes.html) &mdash; Some extra geoms, scales, and themes for ggplot
 - [hrbrthemes](https://github.com/hrbrmstr/hrbrthemes) &mdash; Additional Themes and Theme Components for ggplot
 - [ggplot2 Extensions Gallery](http://www.ggplot2-exts.org/gallery/) &mdash; Gallery of add-on packages to extend the functionality of ggplot
+- [Rokeman](https://github.com/schochastics/Rokemon) &mdash; An R package to create Pokemon inspired ggplots.
+It also comes with dataset of 801 Pokemon with 41 different features (Gotta analyze'em all!).

 <br /><br />